-Doug Muzyka, DuPont’s chief science & technology officer, says the company’s reorganization of R&D in advance of its merger with Dow Chemical does not mean an end to corporate research at DuPont.
+Doug Muzyka, DuPont’s chief science and technology officer, says the company’s reorganization of R&D in advance of its merger with Dow Chemical does not mean an end to corporate research at DuPont.
 But as pink slips drop on desks at the company, it is becoming clear that Central R&D is being severely truncated.

 C&EN recently reported that DuPont will replace Central Research & Development with a new organization dubbed Science & Innovation.
 Concurrently, DuPont will eliminate 1,700 positions in its home state of Delaware, including researchers, as part of a $700 million cost-reduction program that will cut the company’s overall workforce by 10%.

-As part of the R&D restructuring, he says, “we are redesigning the existing Central Research & Development operating model to assess and seed new, transformational science-based ventures as the next step in the evolution of corporately funded R&D for DuPont.”
-He adds that some staff from Central R&D and engineering will transfer to DuPont’s business units.
+As part of the R&D restructuring, Muzyka says, “we are redesigning the existing Central Research & Development operating model to assess and seed new, transformational science-based ventures as the next step in the evolution of corporately funded R&D for DuPont.”

-The changes, Muzyka adds, will position the company for its merger with Dow and the subsequent breakup of the new DowDuPont into three separate companies.
+The changes, he adds, will position the company for its merger with Dow and the subsequent breakup of the new DowDuPont into three firms.

-“DuPont remains fundamentally, deeply committed to scientific innovation,” Muzyka says.
-The cuts are the result of “careful analysis of how we can improve the overall productivity of our R&D functional company-wide.”
+Muzyka says the cuts are the result of “careful analysis of how we can improve the overall productivity of our R&D function company-wide.”